uzh-rpg/rpg_monocular_pose_estimator/README.md

 ### Publication

-This package is released in combination with the following [ICRA 2014 publication](http://rpg.ifi.uzh.ch/docs/ICRA14_Faessler.pdf):
+If you use this work in an academic context, please cite the following [ICRA 2014 publication](http://rpg.ifi.uzh.ch/docs/ICRA14_Faessler.pdf):

 M. Faessler, E. Mueggler, K. Schwabe, D. Scaramuzza:
 **A Monocular Pose Estimation System based on Infrared LEDs.**